mmcm77/merchant/README.md

-# PasskeySDK Demo
+# PayAuth SDK Demo

-This is a Next.js demo application that showcases the integration of the PasskeySDK for passkey-based authentication and payments.
+This is a Next.js demo application that showcases the integration of the PayAuth SDK for passkey-based authentication and payments.

 ## Overview

-This demo app demonstrates how to integrate the PasskeySDK into a Next.js application to enable passkey-based authentication for payments.
+This demo app demonstrates how to integrate the PayAuth SDK into a Next.js application to enable passkey-based authentication for payments.
+The implementation follows the official SDK documentation to provide a clean, reliable integration.
 The application includes:

-- A client-side PayAuthButton component that loads and initializes the PasskeySDK
+- A client-side PayAuthButton component that loads and initializes the PayAuth SDK
-- Multiple implementation options:
-  - Standard button - SDK manages the button rendering
-  - Custom button - Attach the SDK's authenticate method to your own button
-- Example checkout pages showing different integration approaches
+- A checkout page showing how to use the PayAuth SDK in a payment flow
 - A mock API endpoint for processing payments

 ## Getting Started